As an Employee in NJ, Can You Be Terminated (Fired) Without Cause?

 Fredrick P. Niemann Esq.

-As employment and labor lawyers, we have litigated numerous cases involving complex discrimination, fair housing, A.D.A., L.A.D., covenants not to compete and other labor employment relations claims.
+As employment and labor lawyers, Hanlon Niemann & Wright have litigated numerous cases involving complex discrimination, fair housing, A.D.A., L.A.D., covenants not to compete and other labor employment relations claims.

 Have a question or a legal matter involving employment law that requires the advice of an NJ employment law attorney?
-Then contact Fredrick P. Niemann, Esq. toll-free at (855) 376-5291 or email him at fniemann@hnlawfirm.com to arrange for a low-cost consultation in our Freehold (Monmouth County) or at your place of business.
+Then contact Fredrick P. Niemann, Esq. toll-free at (855) 376-5291 or email him at fniemann@hnlawfirm.com to arrange for a mutually convenient consultation.
+We welcome your inquiry.

 Written by Fredrick P. Niemann, Esq. of Hanlon Niemann & Wright, a New Jersey Employment Law Attorney